SumoLogic/sumologic-kubernetes-collection/deploy/helm/sumologic/README.md

   override a property not listed below.
 * [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator#opentelemetry-operator-helm-chart) -
-  All OpenTelemetry Operator properties should be prefixed with `opentelemetry-operator` in our values.yaml to override a property lister below.
+  All OpenTelemetry Operator properties should be prefixed with `opentelemetry-operator` in our values.yaml to override a property listed below.

 The following table lists the configurable parameters of the Sumo Logic chart and their default values.